-Prospective applicants are invited to participate in a pre-application conference scheduled for May 7, 2009.
-The time and location of the pre-application conference have yet to be determined.
-The pre-application conference will provide potential applicants with an opportunity to ask questions regarding the MBEC program and competition requirements.
+Prospective applicants are invited to participate in a pre-application conference scheduled for January 4, 2008 at 1:00 p.m.
+EST. This event provides applicants with an opportunity to ask questions regarding the MBEC program and competition requirements.
 Interested parties may participate in person or by phone.
-Please visit the MBDA Internet Portal at www.mbda.gov (MBDA Portal) or contact an MBDA representative listed in Section VII of this FFO for the specific time and location of the pre-application conference and for registration instructions.
+Event registration information is provided at: www.mbda.gov or may be obtained by calling the MBDA representatives listed in Section VII., Agency Contacts.
 All participants must register at least 24 hours prior to the conference.